-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Fair value through other comprehensive income - equity investments without an active market Price-Book ratio method •The multiplier of Price-Book Ratio (As of December 31, 2021 and 2020 were 1.70~2.72 and 1.79~5.01, respectively) The higher the fair value is, the higher the multiplier will be. " " ·Lack-of-Marketability discount rate (As of December 31, 2021 and 2020 were both 23%~50%) The higher the Lack-of- Marketability discount rate is, the lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Fair value through other comprehensive income - equity investments without an active market Price-Book ratio method •The multiplier of Price-Book Ratio (As of December 31, 2022 and 2021 were 1.42~2.89 and 1.70~2.72, respectively) The higher the fair value is, the higher the multiplier will be. " " ·Lack-of-Marketability discount rate (As of December 31, 2022 and 2021 were 23% and 23%~50%) The higher the Lack-of- Marketability discount rate is, the lower the fair value will be.